Lucasnguyen300399/DBM---Store-and-Product-Analysis/README.md

 2. Cube designed and implementation by SSAS
 3. PowerBI Dashboard, connected with Analysis Service

-This project is more simple compared Oracle project I had in charge in KPMG but is a step to get used to Microsoft Services
+This project is simpler compared Oracle project I had in charge in KPMG but is a step to get used to Microsoft Services